kayranfatih/awesome-iot-and-hardware-security/readme.md

 ### RFID and NFC
 - [Proxmark Platform](https://proxmark.com/) - The Proxmark is an RFID swiss-army tool, allowing for both high and low level interactions with the vast majority of RFID tags and systems world-wide.
 Originally built by Jonathan Westhues over 10 years ago, the device has progressively evolved into the industry standard tool for RFID Analysis
+- [HydraNFC](https://hydrabus.com/hydranfc-1-0-specifications) - HydraNFC Shield v1.0 is an NFC shield hardware (to be plugged on top of HydraBus) to sniff/read/write/emulate any 13.56MHz NFC tags for anyone interested in advanced NFC Research/Dev/Debug/Hack/PenTest on NFC products

 ### Bluetooth and BLE
 - [bettercap](https://github.com/bettercap/bettercap) - bettercap is a powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamers and reverse engineers an easy to use, all-in-one solution with all the features they might possibly need for performing reconnaissance and attacking WiFi networks, Bluetooth Low Energy devices, wireless HID devices and Ethernet networks